MathieuTurcotte/node-precond/README.md

 - messageFormat: error message format template
 - formatArgs: arguments to be substituted into the message template

-Ensure that expression is true.
+Ensures that expression is true.
 Throws an `IllegalStateError` if expression is false.

 #### precond.checkIsDef(expression, [messageFormat, [formatArgs, ...]])